kuma35/thinking-forth-translate/chapter4.rst

 .. hint::

-   Don't write your own interpreter/compiler when you can use {Forth}{}'s.
+   Don\'t write your own interpreter/compiler when you can use Forth\'s.

 One class of applications answers a need for a special purpose language—a self-contained set of commands for doing one particular